hphelion/documentation/moonshot/manage.administration-dashboard.region-instances.md

 ##Force Delete an Instance##<a name= "Force Delete an Instance"></a>

-Use this option to delete an instance which is in an unresponsive state.
+Use this option to delete an instance that is in an unresponsive state.

 1. Click the **Region** Tab to select it.